-During one of the discussion thread in our closed Erhu group, one of our members was telling us that he keeps his bow in a cover when he keeps his Erhu.
+During one of the discussion threads in our closed Erhu group, one of our members was telling us that he keeps his bow in a cover when he keeps his Erhu.

 Putting the bow in a bow cover does prevent the bow hair on the top part from catching the strings.
-It also prevents the rosin on the bow hair from getting onto the strings.
+It also prevents the rosin on the bow hair from coating the strings.
 You know how it is when you have rosin powder on your strings.
-First it will reduce your ability to slide on the strings, and secondly when rosin powder mixes with your sweat, little bumps form on the strings.
+First, it will reduce your ability to slide on the strings, and secondly, when rosin powder mixes with your sweat, little bumps form on the strings.

 To me, catching the bow hair on the pegs and strings is not too big of a problem if you are careful but keeping the strings free from Rosin is something that irritates most people.

 The thing with the above bow cover method is that, you cannot slide the bow between the pegs like what we normally do and closing the Erhu case might be a problem too.

 So here are 2 other ways to prevent rosin from getting onto your strings when storing your Erhu:

 The first way is to use a cloth.
 Before you keep the Erhu bow, put the cloth over the strings this way and keep the bow.

 This way the bow hair does not touch the strings.
 You can also use the cloth to clean the strings and erhu after use.